‘One Piece’ Manga Chapter 863: Secret Of Luffy’s Clones, Big Mom’s Wrath, Jinbei’s Desire And Courage Shown

 — KOPBI (@KOPBI_) April 20, 2017

-Shockingly, amidst the tense standoff between Big Mom and Jinbei, a person crudely disguised as Luffy creeps closer to Mother Caramel’s photo, and tauntingly proceeds to smash it in two pieces with a hammer.
+Shockingly, amidst the tense standoff between Big Mom and Jinbei, a person crudely disguised as Luffy creeps closer to Mother Caramel’s photo and tauntingly proceeds to smash it into two pieces with a hammer.
 Chapter 863 of manga One Piece ends with the burning question: “Who is this Luffy?”

 Chapter 864 of manga One Piece is expected to be released without a break next week.
-Hopefully mangaka Oda reveals the identity of the mysterious character who smashed Mother Caramel’s photo.
+Hopefully, mangaka Oda reveals the identity of the mysterious character who smashed Mother Caramel’s photo.
 Moreover, there has been no mention of the Vinsmoke clan.
 Will Big Mom let the family walk?
 With her sole vulnerability exploited, will Big Mom even survive?

 [Featured Image by Eiichiro Oda/One Piece Manga/Shueisha]